A new type of coronavirus, first reported in China in late 2019, has led to a global pandemic.

 It spreads mostly when an uninfected person comes into close contact (within 6 feet) of an infected person.

-People of older age and with medical conditions, such as diabetes, heart disease, lung disease, liver disease, and HIV, appear to be at greater risk of complications if exposed to the virus.
+People of older age and with medical conditions, such as diabetes, heart disease, lung disease, liver disease, and HIV, are at greater risk of complications if exposed to the virus.

 You might also like…